CouncilofLorien/counciloflorien.github.io/docs/cards/P/plague-of-wights.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > The prowess of all Undead attacks is increased by one.
 Additionally, if Doors of Night is in play, the number of strikes for each Undead attack is doubled.
-Cannot be duplicated. <br>_“‘...the Shadow Host that had hung back at the last came up like a grey tide, sweeping away all before it."_ ***---&NoBreak;LotRI***
+Cannot be duplicated. <br>_“‘...the Shadow Host that had hung back at the last came up like a grey tide, sweeping away all before it."_ ***---&#65279;LotRI***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>